 An economic solution

-Becher's idea was for local parishes to combine funds and build a workhouse to house the destitute rather than each parish supporting individuals with food, fuel and clothing.
+It was Becher's idea that local parishes combine funds and build a workhouse to house the destitute rather than each parish supporting individuals with food, fuel and clothing.

 Up to 158 inmates at a time, from 62 parishes, entered this building as a last resort.
 Becher's view was that workhouses should be a 'deterrent' to ensure that only the truly destitute would submit themselves to such a harsh regime.

-These categories and further subdivided into men and women and children were kept separate.
-Each group lived in different areas, meaning families could not meet.
+They were further subdivided into men and women and children were kept separate.
+Each group lived in different areas, meaning families couldn’t meet.